Network Signflip Parallel Analysis for Selecting the Embedding Dimension: Theoretical Guarantees

 \subsection{Main Result: Performance of NetFlipPA}

-Having characterized the influence of signflipping on the signal $\btlS_{\alpha}$ and the noise $\btlN_{\alpha}$, we are now ready to state our main result. \Cref{thm:DCSBM:noise:recovery} guarantees that the output of NetFlipPA asymptotically recovers the spectral noise floor $\opnorm{\btlN_{\alpha}}$.
+Having characterized the influence of signflipping on the signal $\btlS_{\alpha}$ and the noise $\btlN_{\alpha}$, we are now ready to state our main result. \Cref{thm:DCSBM:noise:recovery} guarantees that the signflipped \normadj matrix asymptotically recovers the spectral noise floor $\opnorm{\btlN_{\alpha}}$, thus providing theoretical support for NetFlipPA with $T = 1$ and $\quantile = 1$ in the present DCSBM setting.
 The proof is provided in \cref{proof:DCSBM:noise:recovery}.

 \begin{theorem}[NetFlipPA Recovers the Noise Floor] For any $\alpha \in \bbR$ and any $\mmt \in \bbN_{+}$, and for $\btlN_{\alpha}$ defined in \cref{eq:DCSBM:signalplusnoise,eq:DCSBM:noiseparts}, it holds that